The percolation energy field and its logarithmic partner: Introduction

 In~\cite{CF24}, building on the results and ideas of~\cite{Cam23}, we provided complete and detailed proofs of some of the results of~\cite{CamiaFeng2024logarithmic} and further explored the CFT structure of critical percolation, establishing a connection with fundamental CFT concepts such as those of \emph{operator product expansion} (OPE) and \emph{fusion rules}.

-Making this connection rigorous for percolation is particularly interesting because the field of logarithmic CFTs is significantly less developed than that of ordinary CFTs, despite the fact that logarithmic CFTs have attracted considerable attention in recent years due to their role in the study of important physical models and phenomena such as the Wess-Zumino-Witten (WZW) model, the quantum Hall effect, disordered critical systems, self-avoiding polymers, and the Fortuin-Kasteleyn (FK) random-cluster model (see [CR13] for a review).
+Making this connection rigorous for percolation is particularly interesting because the field of logarithmic CFTs is significantly less developed than that of ordinary CFTs, despite the fact that logarithmic CFTs have attracted considerable attention in recent years due to their role in the study of important physical models and phenomena such as the Wess-Zumino-Witten (WZW) model, the quantum Hall effect, disordered critical systems, self-avoiding polymers, and the Fortuin-Kasteleyn (FK) random-cluster model (see~\cite{creutzig2013logarithmic} for a review).

-In this paper, we continue our analysis of the scaling limit of critical percolation and its CFT structure.
-In particular, we define an \emph{energy field} and its \emph{logarithmic partner} and study their correlation functions, showing that they have the structure predicted in~\cite{Gur93} (see also \cite{creutzig2013logarithmic}) for logarithmic CFTs.
-With this, we complete the rigorous derivation of the results of~\cite{CamiaFeng2024logarithmic}.
+Here, we continue our analysis of the scaling limit of critical percolation and its CFT structure and complete the rigorous derivation of the results of~\cite{CamiaFeng2024logarithmic}.
+In the next section, we provide some more details on the novelty and conceptual relevance of our results, their connection to the existing literature, and future directions.